Srikanta2003-cell/Srikanta2003-cell/README.md

 - 🎓 Electronics & Communication Engineering graduate
 - 💻 Aspiring **Java Full Stack Developer**
-- ☕ Skilled in **Java, OOP, HTML, CSS, ANGULAR, .NET**
+- ☕ Skilled in **Java, OOP, HTML5, TailwindCSS, ANGULAR, .NET**
 - 🌱 Developing skills in **Spring Boot, REST APIs and React.js**
 - 🗄️ Familiar with **SQL, MySQL, JDBC and DBMS**
 - 🧪 Knowledge of **Selenium WebDriver and Automation Testing**
 - 🌐 Interested in building **responsive and user-friendly web applications**
-- 🚀 Passionate about learning new technologies and developing real-world projects
+- 🚀 Passionate about learning new technologies and developing real-world project
-- 🎯 Open to **Java Developer, Java Full Stack Developer and Software Engineer opportunities**

 ---

 <!-- ======================= TECH STACK ======================= -->